'Justice System Has Failed Here': Scott Peterson's Sister-In-Law Says She Has Evidence That Could Exonerate Him

 He was back in court this week to appeal his murder convictions and death sentence.
-His sister-in-law now says she has evidence that exonerates him.READ MORE: Red Flag Warning Issued As Critical Fire Conditions Forecasted For Sacramento Valley
+His sister-in-law now says she has evidence that exonerates him.READ MORE: 2 Men Shot While Driving Overnight In Stockton

 Janey Peterson says Modesto police ignored a handful of tips and leads in this case, including a burglary across the street from Scott and Laci’s home.